 More information: According to Diego, Caiño Longo is one of four different Caiño grapes grown in Galicia.
 Caiño da Terra and Caiño Redondo are more commonly found in Rias Biaxas and are very similar to Caiño Longo, but have a tendency toward slightly more balsamic notes within the fruit character; whereas youthful Caiño Longo is red fruit all day long.
 The fourth genetically related Caiño is not known by this name, but under another grape name, which I have yet to find.
 Diego described Caiño Longo as, “the best agronomical variety.
 It is capable of reaching an exceptional quality, and maintains high acidity with great phenolic maturation with quantity.”
 This grape is also known by many other names in Portugal, but one of the most common is Borraçal.

-Those crazy numbers are 12.00% alcohol, 3.14 pH and 8.5 grams per liter of titratable acidity (“ta,” or often referred to as total acidity), and all this even after fully completing malolactic fermentation and nearly half of the fermentation done with whole clusters—both of which usually raise a wine’s pH between one tenth and two tenths of a point with potentially big conversions on the acidity as well, depending on the grape.
-There are few enjoyable red wines in the world with these kinds of Riesling and Champagne numbers.
+Those crazy numbers: Around 12.00% alcohol, 3.10-3.20 pH and 8.0+ grams per liter of titratable acidity (“ta,” or often referred to as total acidity), and all this even after fully completing malolactic fermentation and nearly half of the fermentation done with whole clusters—both of which usually raise a wine’s pH between one tenth and two tenths of a point with potentially big conversions on the acidity as well, depending on the grape.
+There are few enjoyable red wines like these in the world with these kinds of Riesling and Champagne numbers.